CChongQ/Digital-Systems/README.md

     - A chessboard with 16 grids, each grid has an image on it.
     - User clicks grids of the chessboard to flip images.
     - If the image in the current grid doesn't match the image of the last grid user clicked, the image will be flipped back.

+## Contributor

+Chenhong Qiu, University of Toronto

-- Team Member: Yuqing Zhao, University of Toronto
+Yuqing Zhao, University of Toronto